Predicting Neutrino Mixing Angles Using Group Presentations: Introduction

 \section{Introduction}

 The measurement of a sizable reactor mixing angle by the Daya Bay\cite{dayabay}, RENO\cite{reno}, and Double Chooz\cite{doublechooz} collaborations has opened the door for the measurement of leptonic CP violation.
 Already the T2K \cite{T2KdeltaCP} and NO$\nu$A\cite{NOvadeltaCP} experiments are whittling away at the allowed values for the ``Dirac-type'' leptonic CP-violating phase $\delta$.
-Additionally, global fits\cite{nufitpub,nufitweb, tortola, lisi} are reducing the allowed parameter space for the Maki-Nawagawa-Sakata-Pontecorvo (MNSP) lepton mixing matrix, $U_{MNSP}=U_{e}^{\dagger}U_{\nu}$\cite{mnsp,pdg}.
+Additionally, global fits\cite{nufitpub,nufitweb, tortola, lisi1, lisi2} are reducing the allowed parameter space for the Maki-Nakagawa-Sakata-Pontecorvo (MNSP) lepton mixing matrix, $U_{MNSP}=U_{e}^{\dagger}U_{\nu}$, where $U_e$ is the charged lepton mixing matrix and $U_{\nu}$ is the neutrino mixing matrix \cite{mnsp1, mnsp2, pdg}.
 With all of this progress made on the experimental front of leptonic mixing, perhaps it may be a good time to revisit old paradigms which can predict leptonic mixing parameters when assuming three non-degenerate, nonzero Majorana neutrino masses.
 By making this assumption, it is possible to implement spontaneously broken discrete flavor symmetries which feature a residual Klein symmetry group in the neutrino sector at low energies\cite{kingluhnreview}.
-The low-energy, residual Klein symmetry fixes the elements of $U_{MNSP}$ up to presumably Cabibbo-sized corrections\cite{cabibbohaze} (although it does not make any predictions for the Majorana phases \cite{majorana1,majorana2}).
+The low-energy, residual Klein symmetry fixes the elements of $U_{MNSP}$ up to presumably Cabibbo-sized corrections\cite{cabibbohaze1, cabibbohaze2} (although it does not make any predictions for the Majorana phases \cite{majorana1,majorana2, majorana3}).

 As a starting point for the discussion, we take the bottom-up approach for interpreting the Klein symmetry group elements in terms of low-energy leptonic mixing parameters as developed in Ref.~\cite{bottomup}.
 Along with these elements, we incorporate \textit{presentation rules/abstract definitions} for groups of particular interest, i.e., $A_4$, $A_5$, $S_4$, and $\Delta(96)$\cite{coxeter}.
 This allows us to fix two angles and use the presentation rules to solve for the third.
-The presentation rules can also be used to deduce new forms for the Klein elements.\footnote{For similar but not equivalent studies, see Refs.~\cite{Z2CP1,fonsecagrimus, hernsmirn}.}
+The presentation rules can also be used to deduce new forms for the Klein elements.\footnote{For similar but not equivalent studies, see Refs.~\cite{Z2CP1i, Z2CP1ii, Z2CP1iii, Z2CP1iv, fonsecagrimus, hernsmirn1, hernsmirn2, hernsmirn3}.}

 The remainder of this paper is structured as follows.
 In Section \ref{sec:method}, we review the Klein symmetry group framework and introduce the concept of presentations.
 In Section \ref{sec:genforms}, we define the explicit residual group symmetry elements for the neutrino and charged lepton sectors.
 In Section \ref{sec:plato}, we look at a particular choice for the reactor and atmospheric mixing angles which greatly simplifies the analytic calculation of the solar angle.
 In Section \ref{sec:applications}, we provide specific examples of our framework applied to the aforementioned groups of interest focusing on presentations with two generators, as well as applying the framework to a group that predicts a nonzero reactor mixing angle, i.e., $\Delta(96)$, and comment on its ability to predict a CP-violating phase.
 In Section \ref{sec:conclusions}, we conclude.